Order-invariant measures on causal sets: Introduction

 where $c(<^{[k]})$ is the number of covering pairs of $([k],<^{[k]})$, and $b(<^{[k]})$ is the number of incomparable pairs.

 To see this, note that, if $i$ is covered by $j$ in $<^{[k]}$, then in order for $\prec_{[k]}$ to equal $<^{[k]}$, it is necessary for $ij$ to be an edge of the random graph.
 Also, if $i$ and $j$ are incomparable in $<^{[k]}$, then it is necessary for $ij$ to be a non-edge.
-Conversely, if $i <^{[k]} j$, but $i$ is not covered by $j$, then there is some sequence $i =i_1i_2\cdots i_m=j$ of elements of $[k]$ such that $i_\ell$ is covered by $i_{\ell+1}$ in $<^{[k]}$, for $\ell=1, \dots, m-1$.
+Conversely, if $i <^{[k]} j$, but $i$ is not covered by $j$, then there is some sequence $i =i_1i_2\cdots i_m=j$ of elements of $[k]$ such that $i_\ell$ is covered by $i_{\ell+1}$ in $<^{[k]}$, for $\ell=1, \ldots, m-1$.
 Provided that each edge $i_\ell i_{\ell+1}$ is in the random graph, we will have $i \prec j$ whether or not the edge $ij$ is in the random graph.
-Thus $\prec_{[k]}$ is equal to $<^{[k]}$ if and only if all the covering pairs of $<^{[k]}$ span edges in the random graph, and all the incomparable pairs do not.
+Thus, $\prec_{[k]}$ is equal to $<^{[k]}$ if and only if all the covering pairs of $<^{[k]}$ span edges in the random graph, and all the incomparable pairs do not.

 The key point for our purposes is that the expression (\ref{eq:c-b}) is an isomorphism-invariant of the poset $<^{[k]}$, and so isomorphic posets have equal probabilities of arising as $\prec_{[k]}$.
-We again call this property {\em order-invariance}.
-An interpretation is that, if we stop the process when there are $k$ elements, and look at the structure of the poset, but not at the numbering of the elements, then, conditioned on this information, each linear extension of the poset is equally likely to have been the order in which the elements were generated. \end{proof}
+We again call this property \textit{order-invariance}.
+An interpretation is that, if we stop the process when there are $k$ elements, and look at the structure of the poset, but not at the numbering of the elements, then, conditioned on this information, each linear extension of the poset is equally likely to have been the order in which the elements were generated. \end{ex}

-Growth processes, of a type similar to those in Example~2, were investigated by Rideout and Sorkin~\cite{RS}, who view them as possible discrete models for the space-time universe.
-The idea is that the elements of the (random) causal set form the (discrete) set of points in the space-time universe, and the partial order $\prec$ is interpreted as ``is in the past light-cone of''.
+Growth processes, of a type similar to those in Example~\ref{ex2}, were investigated by Rideout and Sorkin \cite{RS}, who view them as possible discrete models for the space--time universe.
+The idea is that the elements of the (random) causal set form the (discrete) set of points in the space--time universe, and the partial order $\prec$ is interpreted as ``is in the past light-cone of.''